EpiReC-ISARG/SlicerSEEGContactDetector/README.md

 - [ ] create tooltip help
 - [ ] add module description, help and acknowledgement
 - [ ] icon
+- [ ] mrml scene (ocean, etc)

 # Testing
 - [x] prepare dataset
-- [ ] apply dummy affine transform to the T1
+- [x] apply dummy affine transform to the T1
-- [ ] estimate bolt tip as extrapolation of the first and last contact and apply additional random translation away from the axis
+- [x] estimate bolt tip as extrapolation of the first and last contact and apply additional random translation away from the axis
-- [ ] evaluation script
+- [x] evaluation script
-- [ ] batch loading (as a test function?)
+- [x] batch loading (as a test function?)

 # Known issues
 - [x] while fitting the electrode with less than 5 contacts, out of range warning is raised